reduxjs/redux/docs/Troubleshooting.md

 Finally, to update objects, you'll need something like `_.extend` from Underscore, or better, an [`Object.assign`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) polyfill.

 Make sure that you use `Object.assign` correctly.
-For example, instead of returning something like `Object.assign(state, newData)` from your reducers, return `Object.assign({}, state, newData)`.
+For example, instead of returning something like `Object.assign(state, newData)` from your seducers, return `Object.assign({}, state, newData)`.
 This way you don't override the previous `state`.

 You can also enable the [object spread operator proposal](recipes/UsingObjectSpreadOperator.md) for a more succinct syntax: